codepathIOS7/MSUGroups/README.md

 **Required Must-have Stories**

-* Users can create an account and login and logout of app
+* Users can create/edit an account and login and logout of app
-* Users can add the classes they are in to their account
+* Users can add their socials to their accounts
-* Users can be put into groups with other students based on their classes and message all the students
-* Students can add their socials to their accounts
+* Users can add their classes to their accounts
-* Students can view other students' socials
+* Students can view other students' socials based on classes they're in

 **Optional Nice-to-have Stories**